ICPC-TUM/website/content/news/premium.md

 We promise that the TUMjudge basic level will be free forever!
 An option to purchase the new membership levels will appear on your team overview when the summer term starts on April 10th.
+Note that the membership fees apply per team member to make up for the disadvantages of small teams during contests.

 ## Testimonials